 The Ovenu brand was formed in 1994 by Rik Hellewell and, over 20 years later, Rik is still the owner & Managing Director.
 He explains …

-“The original idea behind the general oven cleaning concept was subliminally given to me by a good friend and business colleague, John Taylor, back in 1992 following his return from a family holiday to New Zealand where John had stumbled upon a mobile BBQ cleaning service.
+“The original idea behind the general oven cleaning service concept was subliminally given to me by a good friend and business colleague, John Taylor, back in 1992 following his return from a family holiday to New Zealand where John had stumbled upon a mobile BBQ cleaning service.

 This was one of those ‘off-the-cuff’ comments that remained in the back of the mind for a long time before action was taken.
 And it wasn’t until the back end of 1993 when we started to hatch a plan to significantly modify the somewhat shaky system that John had witnessed a couple of years earlier.
 We needed to bring something a bit more sophisticated than a cut-off oil drum filled with washing powder to the party!